carolynw25/XYZGator/Sprint3.md

 		return
 	}

-	//Query the database for the user with the given username and password var dbUser User
+	// Query the database for the user with the given username var dbUser User
-	result := DB.Where("user_name = ?
-AND password = ?", user.UserName, user.Password).First(&dbUser)
+	result := DB.Where("user_name = ?", user.UserName).First(&dbUser)
 	if result.Error != nil {
 		http.Error(w, "Invalid username or password", http.StatusUnauthorized)
 		return
 	}

+	// Compare the hashed password of the user in the database with the hashed password of the user in the request body err = bcrypt.CompareHashAndPassword([]byte(dbUser.Password), []byte(user.Password))
+	if err != nil {
+		http.Error(w, "Invalid username or password", http.StatusUnauthorized)
+		return
+	}

-	//If the query was successful, return the user ID to the frontend response := "Login Successful"
+	// If the passwords match, return the user ID to the frontend response := "Login Successful"
 	json.NewEncoder(w).Encode(response)
 }